DaleOnRails/CA-Assignment-MH-kit/README.md

 Below is a brief of my own project **"MH-Kit"**

 # Background Description & Motivation
-- The reason programming caught my eye to begin with was because of its capabilities to create a positive impact in this world and help people.
+- The reason programming caught my eye was because of its capabilities to create a positive impact in this world and help people.
 - While this app won't really help anyone in the real world,  it’s a step towards that burning desire and a spark for the ideas engine.
 - With 'RUOK' day around the corner i have themed my application around mental illness.